rzk-lang/hottbook/src/1-foundations/2-homotopy-type-theory/02-functions-are-functors.rzk.md

         x y p
 ```

-3. Sequential application of functions and application of functions composed.
+3. Sequential application of functions to paths is application of functions composed.
 ```rzk
 #def ap-twice
     (A B C : U)